 The types supported for the input and output for SalesforceFunction are specific to the Java SDK and are described in Java Functions.

-Functions require that source code is tracked with git.
-When developing functions, add your project to a GitHub repo and push your function code changes regularly to collaborate with other developers.
+Salesforce Functions require that source code is tracked with git.
+When developing a function, add your project to a GitHub repo and push your function code changes regularly to collaborate with other developers.
 Functions code, unlike Apex code, doesn't get deployed to your org, so you can't use your orgs as a way to share code.

 Function code must be committed to git before you can deploy a function.
 However, merging your function code to a github.com remote repo isn't required, although generally a good practice.